The Bond of Love Summary & Notes for Class 9 English

 • Introduction to "The Bond of Love"

 "The Bond of Love" is a heartwarming narrative about the deep connection between humans and animals, penned by Kenneth Anderson.
-The story unfolds in the jungles of Southern India, where Anderson, an experienced hunter, encounters a sloth bear and her cub.
+The story begins in the sugarcane fields near Mysore, where the narrator and his companions accidentally orphan a baby sloth bear during a hunt.

 • Encounter with the Sloth Bear